 Late stay runs for all pupils from the end of the school day until 6pm.
-It is free until 4.00pm for Year 1 and 2 and free until 4.30pm for Year 4 - 6, after which a small charge is made for each period of 15 minutes.
-Please be aware that there is a late collection charge of £10 per 10 minutes or part thereof for any child collected after 6pm.
-During late stay children are given a snack and drink at around 4.30pm, and have the opportunity to get on with their homework if they are not at a club.
+It is free until 4.30pm (4pm for Years 1 and 2), after which a charge of £1.50 is made for each period of 15 minutes.
+Please be aware that there is a late collection charge of £10 per 10 minutes, or part thereof, for any child collected after 6pm.
+During late stay children are given a snack and drink when they arrive, and have the opportunity to get on with their homework if they are not at a club.
 Older pupils attend a supervised homework session in a designated classroom from 3.45pm to 4.30pm.
-When you collect your child from late stay, we ask that you notify the main reception upon arrival at the school.
-Your child will then be sent to reception for collection and the late stay supervisor will note the time of collection when signing the child out.
-This will then inform the billing for any attended sessions.
-If you would like your child to attend late stay on any day please let the office know so that they can be added to the register and staffing amended accordingly.
-We ask that pupils who attend Late Stay remain until 16:30.
+If you would like your child to attend late stay on any day please let the school office know so that they can be added to the register and staffing amended accordingly.